 Ai Tre Scalini

-€€ | Casual/Wine Bar | Outdoor Seating | Kids | Colosseum/Termini/Monti
+€€-€€€ | Casual Wine Bar | Outdoor Seating | Kids | Colosseum/Termini/Monti Area

-For a great gastronomic experience, head there for happy hour and order a glass of red wine accompanied by a selection of their delectable finger food and snacks, such as Gorgonzola cheese with honey and walnuts, truffle sausages, ricotta di bufala with truffle honey and freshly cut prosciutto!
+Famous for the hanging vines that cover the wall and somewhat magically cross the street as well, you simply can’t miss this place.
+For a great gastronomic experience, go there for happy hour and order a glass of red wine accompanied by a selection of their delectable finger foods and snacks.
+Try the Gorgonzola cheese with honey and walnuts, truffle sausages, and the ricotta di bufala with truffle honey and freshly cut prosciutto!

-€€ | Casual | Kids | Trevi Fountain
+€€ | Casual | Kids | Trevi Fountain Area

-The name of this restaurant is the small hole which is similar to the English saying “Hole in the wall”.
+The name of this restaurant is the small hole, which is similar to the English saying, “hole in the wall.”
 The pizza is anything but that.

-€€€ | Adventurous | Pantheon/Piazza Navona
+€€€ | Adventurous | Pantheon/Piazza Navona Area

 This group of shops and restaurants are owned and operated by a few chefs with Michelin star backgrounds.
 However, you won’t get Michelin star prices here.
 Definitely more expensive than your average meal but really cool and worth the money.

 The ambience of the restaurant is super modern with an open kitchen and prep area.
 Come here for lunch or dinner with a big appetite and an open mind.
 Reservations are recommended.

 €€€ | Upscale Fine Dining | Some Outdoor Seating | Trastevere/Monteverde Area